kristianmandrup/tower_fields/readme.md

   @fields 'active', 'admin',  type: 'Boolean', default: false
 ```

-You should avoid to mix too many variants of field definitions in your model as it will reduce code readability.
+*Important:* You should avoid to mix too many variants of field definitions in your model as it will reduce code readability.
 As always, use great power with care!